giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 ## Effect on KPIs and CSFs

-(remark, KPIs and CSFs should not depend on the change, but should remain the ones defined in the As Is section – the goal being to compare the effect of the change on the same indicators)

-Report only indicators that are supposed to change, argument on why the change has an effect on them, report how much the indicator could change.
-Do not forget the unit cost of the product / service.

 | Indicator (Csf, Kpi) name | Effect | Quantitative estimate of variation (absolute, %) |
 | --- | --- | :---: |
 |  CSF1: Customer Satsifation |  Increase because the customers have more managment and user-friendly with the app  | 20% |